tomatolog/manticore/docs/7_command_line_tools_reference/indexer_command_reference.rst

-   data ‘as if’ it were indexing, including running queries defined with ``sql_query_pre`` or ``sql_query_post``. ``outputfile.txt`` will contain the list of words, one per line, sorted by frequency with most frequent f.html, and ``N`` specifies the maximum number of words that will be listed; if sufficiently large to encompass every word in the index, only that many words will be returned.
+   data ‘as if’ it were indexing, including running queries defined with ``sql_query_pre`` or ``sql_query_post``. ``outputfile.txt`` will contain the list of words, one per line, sorted by frequency with most frequent first, and ``N`` specifies the maximum number of words that will be listed; if sufficiently large to encompass every word in the index, only that many words will be returned.
 Such a dictionary list could be used for client application features around “Did you